hvolschenk/git-gt/README.md

     $ gt cl git://path.to.repository folder-name

+### ra: Remote add

+Add a remote repository url

+__Usage__

+Add a remote repository url

+    $ gt ra git://path.to.repository

+_This initializes an empty git repository in the current folder and adds the remote url to the current folder._

 ### st: Status

 Clears the terminal, shows a list of branches, and the current status